zaboople/klonk/README.md

 * The usual things: Trailing-whitespace-trim, auto-indent with tabs or spaces, line wrap control, sorting, marking, alignment tricks and so forth

 # Building it
 Klonk requires Java 8 to run.
 To build, use a Java 8 JDK and a reasonably recent version of [Apache Ant](http://ant.apache.org/).
-To build Windows executables you will need [JSmooth](http://jsmooth.sourceforge.net/).
+To build a Windows Klonk.exe you will need [JSmooth](http://jsmooth.sourceforge.net/); OSX/MacOS executables are supported via Java's built-in `javapackager` utility.
+Type `ant help` in the git checkout directory for detailed instructions.